October 2013 Issue

 “Each wrapper runs about 235 pops a minute,” explains Steve Kerr, vice president of operations at Spangler Candy Co.
 He started working for the Bryan-based candy maker 25 years ago — the Monday after he graduated from college — and he never left.
 “I thought, Oh, I’ll come work here for a couple years until I find what I want to do.

 I’m still here.”

 Spangler makes sweets other than Dum Dums, of course.
 For one, it’s the last major candy cane maker in the United States.
 The Bryan plant manufactures flavored varieties for other candy brands such as Jelly Belly, while a second Spangler factory in Mexico makes the traditional versions seen at Christmas.
-The Bryan facility also churns out loop-handled Saf-T-Pops and that strange, banana-and-orange flavored marshmallow treat known as Circus Peanuts.
+The Bryan facility also churns out loop-handled Saf-T-Pops and that strange, banana-flavored marshmallow treat known as Circus Peanuts.

 But make no mistake about it, Dum Dums rule here.